lloomis14/Project-2-Draft-BIMM143/README.md

 zfish_protein.faa: Unlike the two above this is not from the human genome, but instead that of the zebra fish

-Project 2C.nb.html is a very rough draft of my project 2, and will be working on improving before the deadline.
+Project 2C.nb.html is a very rough draft of my project 2, and will be working on improving it before the deadline.